 University of Montevallo – Montevallo, Alabama

 In 1908 University of Montevallo student Condie Cunningham’s nighttime fudge-making in the school’s Main Hall kitchen reportedly saw her come to a sticky end.
 In the rush to clean up the mess after the instruction for lights out came, one of Cunningham’s cohorts spilled a bottle of extremely flammable cleaning fluid, such that it poured onto the open stove.
-Cunningham suffered horrific burns from the resulting fire, and a couple of days afterward she died in hospital from her injuries – although her tortured spirit supposedly lingers, over a century after the accident.
-Kathy Lowe, director of the Alabama school’s Carmichael Library, told the Shelby County Reporter that women students have “reported hearing screaming and moaning in the hall, and on the wooden door of her dorm room, you could see [Cunningham’s] face – eyes, nose and mouth with flames.”
+Cunningham suffered horrific burns from the resulting fire, and a couple of days afterward she died in hospital from her injuries – although she tortured spirit supposedly lingers, over a century after the accident.
+Kathy Lowe, director of the Alabama school’s Carmichael Library, told the Shelby County Reporter that women students have “reported hearing screaming and moaning in the hall, and on the wooden door of her dorm room, you could see [Cunningham’s] face – eyes, nose, and mouth with flames.”
 Lowe added that the door was later removed owing to undue curiosity.

 Eastern Illinois University – Charleston, Illinois

 Eastern Illinois University’s Pemberton Hall women’s dorm – which opened its doors in 1909 – is said to harbor the spirit of Mary Hawkins, its former director.
 Hawkins passed away in 1917, but legend has it that she can still be heard whispering to “her girls” to check they’re okay.
-Hawkins’ legacy is certainly taken seriously: in September 2014 Gilbert Hawkins, Mary’s great grandnephew, traveled to the Charleston school from New Zealand to learn about his relative and the ghost stories that surround her.
-However, a more disturbing tale centers on Pemberton Hall’s fourth floor, where a deranged janitor is purported to have killed an unfortunate resident with an axe.
+Hawkins’ legacy is certainly taken seriously: in September 2014 Gilbert Hawkins, Mary’s great-grandnephew, traveled to the Charleston school from New Zealand to learn about his relative and the ghost stories that surround her.
+However, a more disturbing tale centers on Pemberton Hall’s fourth floor, where a deranged janitor is purported to have killed an unfortunate resident with an ax.
 The victim, it is said, can still be heard scratching at doors, perhaps in a vain attempt to draw attention to her plight.
 Fortunately, the fourth level today serves storage purposes.

 Michigan State University – East Lansing, Michigan